On Estimation and Optimization of Mean Values of Bounded Variables

 \section{Abstract}

 In this paper, we develop a general approach for probabilistic estimation and optimization.
-An explicit formula is derived for controlling the reliability of probabilistic estimation based on a mixed criterion of absolute and relative errors.
-By employing the Chernoff bound and the concept of sampling, the minimization of a probabilistic function is transformed into an optimization problem amenable for gradient descendent algorithms.
+An explicit formula and a computational approach are established for controlling the reliability of probabilistic estimation based on a mixed criterion of absolute and relative errors.
+By employing the Chernoff-Hoeffding bound and the concept of sampling, the minimization of a probabilistic function is transformed into an optimization problem amenable for gradient descendent algorithms.